 - Broad spectrum dewormer for tapeworms, roundworms and hookworms

-- For cats and kittens over 1 month age and 1.5 pounds
+- For cats and kittens over 1 month of age and 1.5 pounds

-- Give one tablet per 4-8 pounds body weigh
+- Give one tablet per 4-8 lbs. body weight

 This is a broad spectrum dewormer is effective against tapeworms, hookworms & roundworms.
 It contains 18.2 mgs praziquantel and 72.6 mgs pyrantel pomoate as the active ingredients.